Navigation auf uzh.ch

 Department of Finance

-Research in Sustainable Finance: Dr. Chiara Colesanti Senni
+Research in Sustainable Finance: Chiara Colesanti Senni

 Chiara Colesanti Senni is a Postdoctoral Researcher at our Department of Finance and holds various other positions in other institutions and groups (e.g. Grantham Research Institute, Oxford Sustainable Finance Group, Deutsche Bundesbank).
 She works on the risks posed by environmental degradation to the economy accounting for indirect effects and through scenario analysis and investigates the consequences of these risks for monetary policy and financial supervision.
 Chiara is a co-founder of the Sustainable Macro research network, a platform which helps the development of new policy relevant research projects.